luispe/luispe/README.md

 I'm LuisPe :wave:

-I work as a backend :neckbeard: and studing infrastucture :whale:
+I work as a backend :neckbeard: and studing infrastucture

 ### - I'm currently...